mysterymath/lcc6502/README.md

   * ASCII alert is mapped to "Buzzer".
   * ASCII carriage return is mapped (artificially) to "Cursor Left".
   * All other members of the basic character set take their natural mappings.
+  * An alternative mapping is provided for the internal ROM character mapping.
 * For the Commodore 64 the execution character set is PETSCII.
   * ASCII '^' is mapped to up arrow.
   * ASCII '\' is mapped to the British pound sign.